manishrana7/icet-manish/doc/userguide/source/basic/construct_cluster_expansion.rst

 initiation of a :class:`ClusterExpansion <icet.ClusterExpansion>` object using the previously created :class:`ClusterSpace <icet.ClusterSpace>` instance and the list of parameters, available via the :class:`parameters
-<icet.Optimizer.parameters>` attribute of the optimizer, as input arguments.
+<icet.fitting.Optimizer.parameters>` attribute of the optimizer, as input arguments.

 .. literalinclude:: ../../../../tutorial/basic/1_construct_cluster_expansion.py
    :start-after: # step 5